stew1922/CrackedKraken/README.md

     # now that the database has been created, you can create any timed interval OHLCV dataframe you like.
 Below, the sample creates a daily df:

     eth_df = KrakenData('ethusd').ohlcv_df('1D', db_path)

+    -NOTE: It is advisable to use the KrakenData().update_db() function to keep the database up-to-date as Kraken only release trading data on a quarterly basis.

 #### Pulling in trade history:
     from kraken import PrivateKraken
     trade_history = PrivateKraken().get_trade_history(type='closed position')